 How and where to save your work

-Save your work regularly and in a secure location.
+Whether you're studying at home or on campus, it's important to save your work regularly and in a secure location.
 OneDrive from Microsoft is the University's recommended file storage solution because it is secure, this space can only be accessed by you and is automatically backed up on Microsoft servers so files can be restored if deleted.

 If you are in a computer lab or working on an email attachment, make sure you save your work regularly using the Save As function, not the Save function or you will lose your work.

 Back up your work and your assignments.